 rma_cfg.exe, rma.ini, rma.exe (if you need Passive RMA) or rma_active.exe (if you need Active RMA),

-- Note: you should assign unique name for each Active RMA.
-If you assign the same name for several agents,
+- Note: you should assign unique name to each Active RMA.
+If you assign the same name to several agents,

 HostMonitor will accept connection from 1st started agent and reject connections from other agents with the same name

 Note 1: It is also possible (however you may never need it) to run several instances of RMA on the same system.

 To do this you have to install several copies of RMA into different folders on the hard drive.

 Each copy of Passive RMA should then be set to use different TCP port.
 You should assign unique name for each